 Week 20 Psalm 135

 The verse said: for the Lord will judge His people and will have compassion on His servants.
 In some previous year I’d underlined the word ‘judge’.
 So I decided to check the verse in a couple of other versions.
-I found these:
+What I found was this:

 Hmmm…judging & vindicating.
 I decided to check a bunch of other versions.
 I found 19 translations that used the word ‘vindicate’.
 17 others used ‘judge’.
 A pretty even split.